jimhigson/oboe.js/writing/main/5_Implementation.md

 Styles of Programming
 ---------------------

-*moved into here*

-Although there is limited encapsulation to follow an OO-style arrangement, data is hidden.
-Outside of Oboe, only a restricted public API is exposed.
-Not only are the internals inaccessible, they are unaddressable.
-With no references attached to any external data structures, most data exists only as captured within closures.

 The implementation of Oboe is mixed paradigm.
 Events flow throughout the whole library but in terms of code style the components are a mix of procedural, functional and object-oriented programming.
 Object